hms-dbmi/viv/sites/docs/src/CUSTOM_SHADERS.md

 - **Extensions** (subclasses of `VivLayerExtension`) provide shader *templates* via `getVivShaderTemplates()`, using placeholders in `uniformTypes` and shader code.
 - `VivLayerExtension.getShaders()` is called with `this` bound to the layer; it reads `this.getNumChannels()` / `this.getNumPlanes()` and expands all modules using `expandShaderModule()`, so your shaders see concrete `color0`, `color1`, ..., plus `NUM_CHANNELS` / `NUM_PLANES` defines.
 - Extension methods like `updateState` or `draw` are also invoked with `this` as the layer; use `this.getNumChannels()` (or a layer prop such as `this.props.numChannels` if you set one) to know how many per-channel uniforms to provide, and populate `model.shaderInputs.setProps` with **only** the keys that match the expanded uniforms (e.g. `color0..color{N-1}`) to avoid \"uniform value not present\" warnings.

-**Note:** Channel expansion is required for per-channel uniforms in UBO blocks, as arrays are not supported in UBO uniform declarations in deck.gl/luma.gl.
-See the "Uniform Buffer Objects (UBO) Migration" section above for examples.

 #### How It Works